AstralForest/Power_BI_Monitoring_Func_App/README.md

 ![image](https://github.com/AstralForest/Power_BI_Monitoring/assets/156897451/cfb6484f-ed65-46b2-9979-38bea6e5b342)

 ## Considerations
 - The open-source solution does not include modules ensuring network security (Function App can be accessed by anyone possesing function key).
-For network security configuration, consider the premium version.
+For network security configuration, consider Azure-Data-Factory branch or the premium version.
 - As per Microsoft documentation - some metrics will expose names, email addresses of users who have access to Power BI Service.

 ## Contact